Note: This issue is evolving. We will update this post as news comes out. This post was updated on March 3, 2021.

 Do the COVID-19 vaccines contain any preservatives?

-Neither of the COVID-19 vaccines contain any preservatives that may trigger an allergic reaction.
+The COVID-19 vaccines do not contain any preservatives that may trigger an allergic reaction.

 Do the COVID-19 vaccine stoppers contain any natural rubber latex?

-The vial stoppers are not made with natural rubber latex, so the vaccines are safe for people with latex allergy.
+The vial stoppers in all three of the available vaccines are not made with natural rubber latex.
+The vaccines are safe for people with latex allergy.

 What are normal side effects to the COVID-19 vaccines?